The Front Five: Ray Henderson

 Ray Henderson signed for Hull City from Middlesbrough in June 1961.
 The Front Five's right winger would go on to rack up 61 goals from 264 appearances across all competitions during his seven-year spell in the East Riding of Yorkshire.
 He left for Reading in October 1968.
 The Wallsend native died on 18 January 2024, aged 86.

 Ken Houghton

 Ken Houghton arrived alongside Butler from Rotherham United in January 1965, also for £40,000.
-The inside forward played 304 times for the Tigers, scoring 91 goals in the process.
+The inside forward played 304 times for the club, scoring 91 goals in the process.
 He left for Humber derby rivals Scunthorpe United in May 1973.
 Houghton returned to Hull, initially as interim manager but later permanent manager, in February 1978.
 He was dismissed in December 1979.
 Houghton died on 26 September 2025, aged 85.

 Ken Wagstaff

 Ken Wagstaff signed for Hull City in November 1964, joining from Mansfield Town.
-Thanks to his partnership with the other four, particularly Chilton, the inside forward scored 197 goals in 434 appearances across all competitions whilst with the Tigers.
+Thanks to his partnership with the other four, particularly Chilton, the inside forward scored 197 goals in 434 appearances across all competitions whilst with Hull City.
 Nicknamed "Waggy", he only left Hull upon retiring in 1976, and was later inducted to the club's Hall of Fame in 2018.